Bit-Loop/PhalanxEdge/README.md

 ## Playbook Flowchart

-> **Visual Overview:**
+> **Visual Overview: Tailscale**
-> The following flowchart illustrates the main logic and flow of the PhalanxEdge - Core playbook.
+> The following flowchart illustrates the main logic and flow of the PhalanxEdge - Tailscale Status playbook.
 ```mermaid
 graph TD
     A[Start] --> B1